 \section{Abstract}

 Investigative journalists collect large numbers of digital documents during their investigations.
-These documents could greatly benefit other journalists' work.
-However, many of these documents contain sensitive information and their possession of such documents can endanger reporters, their stories, and their sources.
-Thus, many documents are only used only for single, local, investigations.
-We present \name, a decentralized and privacy-preserving global search system that enables journalists worldwide to find documents via a dedicated network of peers. \name combines well-known anonymous authentication mechanisms and anonymous communication primitives, a novel asynchronous messaging system, and a novel multi-set private set intersection protocol (MS-PSI) into a \emph{decentralized peer-to-peer private document search engine}.
-We show that \name is secure and scales to thousands of users and millions of documents using a prototype implementation.
+These documents can greatly benefit other journalists' work.
+However, many of these documents contain sensitive information.
+Hence, possessing such documents can endanger reporters, their stories, and their sources.
+Consequently, many documents are used only for single, local, investigations.
+We present \nameN, a decentralized and privacy-preserving search system that enables journalists worldwide to find documents via a dedicated network of peers. \nameN combines well-known anonymous authentication mechanisms and anonymous communication primitives, a novel asynchronous messaging system, and a novel multi-set private set intersection protocol (MS-PSI) into a \emph{decentralized peer-to-peer private document search engine}.
+We prove that \nameN is secure; and show using a prototype implementation that it scales to thousands of users and millions of documents.